hax-org/website/readme.md

 layout: post
 title: title of the post
 subheading: short description of the post content
-cover: path to image where the cover image is for the blog (keep blog images at `/assets/images/blog/`)
+cover: path to image where the cover image is for the blog (keep blog images at "/assets/images/blog/")
-date: Jekyll accepts a lot of formats, but the best format is like this: `1863-11-19 10:18:00`
+date: Jekyll accepts a lot of formats, but use this format: "1863-11-19 10:18:00"
-tags: separate by spaces, e.g. `tag1 tag2 tag3`
+tags: separate by spaces, e.g. "tag1 tag2 tag3"
 ---
 post content here
 ```